FeaXR/GameOfLife/README.md

-# GameOf Life In C using OpenGL
+# Game Of Life In C using OpenGL

 This project uses basic C libraries and OpenGL to simulate Conway's game of life on a 18,446,744,073,709,551,615 * 18,446,744,073,709,551,615 grid.